Jaytellis/Project1/README.md

 This document contains the following details:

--Description of the Topology
+- Description of the Topology

--Access Policies
+- Access Policies

--ELK Configuration
+- ELK Configuration

--Beats in Use
+- Beats in Use

--Machines Being Monitored
+- Machines Being Monitored

--How to Use the Ansible Build
+- How to Use the Ansible Build